Robust Universal Inference For Misspecified Models: Designing Tests of Relative Fit

-To further illustrate the construction of IPM approximate relative fit tests we consider three widely used IPMs---total variation distance, Wasserstein distance, and maximum mean discrepancy---where the witness functions are more explicit.
+To further illustrate the construction of IPM approximate \Redi sets we consider three widely used IPMs---total variation distance, Wasserstein distance, and maximum mean discrepancy---where the witness functions are more explicit in Supplementary Material~\ref{sec:IPM_Redi_example}.